How the green card appeared in the USA, and what the authorities did to protect the document from counterfeiting

 In May 2017, USCIS began issuing an updated green card as part of a new generation of secure identification documents.
 Constantly striving to prevent fraud, in the current edition of the green card, the developers have used improved graphics and security features.

-Previous versions of the card are still valid Formula I-9 proof of employment, as long as they have not expired.
+Previous versions of this document are still valid for Formula I-9 proof of employment, as long as they have not expired.

 Read also on ForumDaily: